edit/contentdock-api-typo3/readme.md

 For production you should also use the contentDock Webhook configuration for Data Containers.
 You can find this configuration in your contentDock account settings.
 Here you can define a URL that calls contentDock after processing your API process.
 So you can integrate the API fully automated into your workflow.

 ### Audit
 You can retrieve the results of a process id from contentDock at any time.
 So every process can be checked afterwards.
-You can integrate this into your audits.
+In your client account you can check additionally the API history for your Data Container table.
+There you can see all API requests and you can also check when the request was processed and with which results.

 # Contributing